hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 provided by CuTe is no less than a miracle.
 Such miracle stems from the ingenious design of its central concept: *layout.* A layout maps an
 $D$-dimensional coordinate into an integer.
-Despite the very basic definition, layouts accompanied by *operations* have significantly improved the experience of writing performant GPU programs.
+Despite the very basic definition, layouts accompanied by the operations on them have significantly improved the experience of writing performant GPU programs.

 # Motivations